katonic-dev/Katonic-ML-Marketplace/model-add-a-line-broadband-device/README.md

 The Add a Line - Mobile Broadband Device model is part of ElectrifAi's propensity model suite which enhances a business's predictive accuracy in targeting optimal customers across Growth and Cross Sell/ Upsell efforts.
 ElectrifAi's test/ control performance measurement set up shows Add a Line - Mobile Broadband Device can likely maximize uplift and revenue.

+Our machine learning models return actual Output Data and are available through a private offer.
+Please contact info@electrifai.net for subscription service pricing.